Calpoog/responsive_toolkit/README.md

 The `order` argument allows the column to move to a different position within the `ResponsiveRow`.
 The `order` is relative to the `order` argument of the sibling columns.
 By default each column has an order of 0.

 The `crossAxisAlignment` argument allows the column to control its position in the vertical direction independently of the value of `crossAxisAlignment` on the parent `ResponsiveRow`.
-For instace, the row defaults to `ResponsiveCrossAlignment.start` but an individual column can align itself to the bottom with `ResponsiveCrossAlignment.end`.
+For instance, the row defaults to `ResponsiveCrossAlignment.start` but an individual column can align itself to the bottom with `ResponsiveCrossAlignment.end`.

 <br />